Configuration

 If this setting is enabled, visitor's IP address will be anonymized by removing the last octet.
 Learn more on how Google processes data with this setting.

 Note: This extension does not install the anti-flicker snippet.
-It is recommended to add this directly to the page, but if this is not possible it should be included in a Launch rule that loads as soon as possible at the top of the page.
+It is recommended to add this directly to the page, but if this is not possible it should be included in an Adobe Tags rule that loads as soon as possible at the top of the page.

 Custom data fields in the gtag extension allow you to map any additional settings that weren't listed above, as well as setting custom dimension and metric values.
 For Google Analytics, seeing above for mapping custom dimension and metrics.